 By prioritizing innovation, companies can stay ahead of the curve, adapt to changing market dynamics, and identify new growth opportunities.

-Your first step in doing so can be – implementing an idea or innovation management tool in your workplace.
+Your first step in doing so can be – implementing an idea and innovation management tool in your workplace.

 Also read: How Amazon & Walmart Contributed to JCPenny’s Downfall?